godfat/not-used-mogilefs-client/README.txt

 == WARNING!

-This client is only known to work in NFS mode.
-HTTP mode is implemented but only lightly tested in production environments.
-If you find a bug, please report it on the Rubyforge project.
+This client is only supported in HTTP mode.
+NFS mode was previously supported but since MogileFS 2.x has dropped support for NFS, do not expect it to remain working forever.